Title of statistical activity: Financial statistics of financial service activities and activities auxiliary to

 The population includes 1,279 objects.
 The sample includes 400 objects.
 All organisations with 10 and more employees and political organisations are surveyed.
 For other organisations stratified simple random sampling by activity is applied.

-Statistical data of commercial banks and savings, loan associations, creditors and fund management companies are received from Eesti Pank.
+Statistical data of commercial banks and savings, loan associations, creditors and fund management companies are received from the Eesti Pank (the central bank of Estonia).

 The following data are received from the Estonian Tax and Customs Board: aggregate data on wages and social taxes, benefits in kind of financial intermediaries and financial auxiliaries (excl. sole proprietors), depreciation of fixed assets, and own-account software.